rocketpowerkille/Tare/README.md

 its public API; `TARE_EULER_DISCOVERY=false` disables it.
 No wallet secrets are needed.
 The first 100 indexed Euler positions are considered; metadata gaps, omitted subaccounts and result limits remain explicit.
 Discovery is not a full inventory.
+CLI `live discover` remains Morpho-only and selects one chain at a time.

 ## A reproducible example